 - The federal government’s EnergyMadeEasy website is a great place to compare energy pricing offers from suppliers in your area

 Solar PV system & battery pricing

-- Solar Choice publishes monthly articles about solar system price trends in Australia’s major cities–for both commercial and residential solar systems.
+- Solar Choice publishes monthly articles about solar system price trends in Australia’s major cities–for both commercial and residential solar systems and for home batteries.
 You can also request a Solar Quote Comparison to get current pricing on solar systems of a range of sizes in your area.